mokronos/Mokronos.github.io/_content/neural_network.md

 - Is Data argumentation necessary and/or useful?
 - Can there be too much data?
 - Is there bias in data?

+# Practical Stuff

+## Data Loading

+For a custom dataset one needs to implement the Dataset class even if its the most basic dataset.

+## Perceptron

+The Perceptron is the simplest neural network possible.

+## Implement small deep learning library from scratch (with numpy)

+At some point!!
+To help with a deeper understanding of backpropagation and the inner workings in general.